-David Warner & Quinton de Kock charged by ICC after South Africa v Australia Test
+David Warner & Quinton de Kock sanctioned by ICC for altercation

 - From the section Cricket

+Australia vice-captain David Warner has been cleared to play in the second Test against South Africa, but fined for misconduct.

-Australia batsman David Warner and South Africa's Quinton de Kock have been charged by the International Cricket Council for an incident after the first Test in Durban.
+He and South Africa's Quinton de Kock were both charged by the International Cricket Council (ICC) after an incident in the first Test in Durban.

-Video footage appears to show Australia vice-captain Warner having to be restrained by team-mates during an altercation with wicketkeeper De Kock.
+Video footage appeared to show Warner having to be restrained by team-mates during an altercation with De Kock.

+Wicketkeeper De Kock contested his charge but was also fined by the ICC.

+Warner's acceptance of a level two offence meant he received three demerit points and was fined 75% of his match fee - but avoided a one-Test ban which would have come with four points.

 Australia won the first Test by 118 runs.
 The second Test starts on Friday at St George's Park in Port Elizabeth.